TcGraph-Dev-Team/coding-convention/docs/README.md

 ## Comments
 Ask yourself 'why do I need a comment?'

-If you need them to convey your code's true meaning then you should refactor and rename your variables to make your [Intent](?id=intent) intent clear.
+If you need them to convey your code's true meaning then you should refactor and rename your variables to make your [Intent](?id=intent) clear.

 Do not use them for auditing, changes, author.
 This adds extra work to the coders following you and they will be missed and become out of date.
 Favour source control instead.